Flone-dnb/FWorldGenerator/README.md

   <img width="800" height="450" src="pics/Example BindFunctionToSpawn 2.jpg">
 </p>

+Please note that if you want to call GenerateWorld() again you need to delete all actors that you've spawned.
 <br>
-You need to control the probabilities of each layer manually so that the probabilities of one layer add up to 1.0.
+Also, you need to control the probabilities of each layer manually so that the probabilities of one layer add up to 1.0.
 And so you will have a probability of 4.0 in total (for 4 layers).

 # Functions